michaelnisi/edged/README.md

 Edged.createURLStream (client, Edged.action)
 ```

-Returns a concrete stream, where you choose an action up-front.
+Returns a specialized stream for an action you choose up-front.
 Write URLs, as `String` or `URL` types, to this stream.

 ## Installing